 NOTE: An example training roster has been created and training providers are highly encouraged to use it.
-The form can be downloaded from the Sheriffs' Education and Training Standards website http://ncdoj.gov/About-DOJ/Law-Enforcement-Training-and-Standards/Sheriffs-Education-and-Training-Standards/All-Commission-Forms-and-Publications.aspx
+The form can be downloaded from the Sheriffs' Education and Training Standards webpage at: https://ncdoj.gov/law-enforcement-training/sheriffs/all-commission-forms-publications/

-The training must be taught by a Commission-certified instructor, except for instructors:
+- The training must be taught by a Commission-certified instructor, except for instructors: - > Delivering CPR certifications that include cognitive and skills testing; - ➤ Delivering use of equipment training conducted by a manufacturer, manufacturer's representative or a service provider and documented through a certificate of completion; or

-- > Delivering CPR certifications that include cognitive and skills testing; - ➤ Delivering use of equipment training conducted by a manufacturer, manufacturer's representative or a service provider and documented through a certificate of completion; or - ➤ Delivering Incident Command System training for NIMS (National Incident Management System) compliance who are certified through FEMA (Federal Emergency Management Agency) as Incident Command Instructors. - Instructors may use the lesson plans prepared by the NC Justice Academy, another entity or develop their own. - If the topic requires testing, instructor must ensure students successfully complete tests developed by the delivering agency or as written by the NC Justice Academy. - The training provider should issue a certificate to the officer showing the number of credits or hours completed. - The training provider (Community College, Justice Academy, or Sheriff's Office) should maintain a copy of the lesson plan(s) indefinitely. - The training provider should also keep test results and a master copy of each test administered.

-29. Does the delivery site (including firing ranges, SCAT room, etc.) for mandated inservice training have to be accredited by the Commission?
+- ➤ Delivering Incident Command System training for NIMS (National Incident Management System) compliance who are certified through FEMA (Federal Emergency Management Agency) as Incident Command Instructors. - Instructors may use the lesson plans prepared by the NC Justice Academy, another entity or develop their own. - If the topic requires testing, instructor must ensure students successfully complete tests developed by the delivering agency or as written by the NC Justice Academy. - The training provider should issue a certificate to the officer showing the number of credits or hours completed. - The training provider (Community College, Justice Academy, or Sheriff's Office) should maintain a copy of the lesson plan(s) indefinitely. - The training provider should also keep test results and a master copy of each test administered. - There are now some exceptions for officers to receive in-service credit from attending certain classes delivered by non-CJ certified instructors. - Effective in 2019, Training delivered pursuant to National Certification Programs administered by the International Association of Directors of Law Enforcement Standards and Training (IADLEST) may be completed during the mandated in-service year to satisfy in-service training topics in part or in whole.
+It is not required that this IADLEST training be written in the Instructional Systems Design (ISD) format or delivered by a Commission certified instructor.
+IADLEST courses may only be credited toward Sheriff's choice/Agency Head in-service topics.
+Mandated topics are still required. - 30.
+Does the delivery site (including firing ranges, SCAT room, etc.) for mandated inservice training have to be accredited by the Commission?